 Ashley has a Bachelor of Commerce and has worked for the Mohawk Council of Kahnawà:ke, the Native Women’s Shelter of Montreal, the Royal Bank of Canada, taught English in Tanzania, and studied the Italian language and art history in Florence.

-Ashley is a member of the Ontario bar and the Indigenous Bar Association.
+Ashley is a member of the Ontario and Manitoba bar and the Indigenous Bar Association.
 She is conversant in French.

 - "What First Nation-Owned Businesses Need to Know About Collecting GST/HST", OKT Blog, August 26, 2016